Shop

 Tallow is also temperature sensitive, so if you leave it outside in an Arizona summer, you can bet your arse, it's going to be rancid when you grab for it.

-The Ugly: The cow has to die before the tallow can be extracted...worry not...the cow doesn't die FOR its tallow, the cow dies for its meat and THEN us resourceful folks, prevent the tallow from being tossed, by rendering it and using it in tallow skincare.
+The Ugly: The cow has to die before the tallow can be extracted...worry not...the cow doesn't die FOR its tallow, the cow dies for its MEAT.
+Then, resourceful folks (like us), prevent the tallow from being tossed, by rendering it and using it in tallow skincare.

 If you're not, keep reading for more gems, including a 15% coupon...